Therapeutic Support

 You will be given free access to our on-demand family programmes alongside your child’s sessions.
 There is no expectation for you to utilise these, but you are welcome to do so if you feel they may be helpful.

-Parent support sessions are available for a fee of £40 per session.
+Additional parent/carer support sessions are available for a fee of £40 per session.
 Sessions are usually via video call or telephone.